shiekhgray/graynoise/README.md

 ## Offset Attenuverter
 A 4hp dual attenuverter with offset function, useful for sidechain compression, FM and AM intensity control, and other CV management

+## Avalanche
+A 4hp?
+Dingus for making noise based off of reverse avalanche noise from applying too much voltage through a zener diode